 This is a hot topic among cigar enthusiasts: to cello or not to cello.
 We even wrote a special Cigar Tip article on the subject.
 Usually, we advise you to do whatever works best for you, or leave your cigars as they are sold.
 For cigar aging, however, this is not the case!

 People often brag of their aged cello wrappers, showing the cigar has been sitting for quite some time.
-What they don’t realize is, this is a bad thing.
-For an aged cigar, this only tells us you’ve been suffocating your stogie for years!
-As we mentioned, cigars are continuously fermenting; as they ferment, they emit ammonia (walk into a manufacturer’s fermenting room and this will become more than apparent, you may be spinning after a few minutes…) and as you can imagine, ammonia isn’t good for a healthy cigar.
-Back to the cello – that aged and brown/yellow cellophane wrapper has absorbed quite a bit of ammonia from the cigar (as well as nicotine, oils, and a few other compounds), causing the brownish color.
-As your aging cigar expends ammonia from its fermenting tobacco, it becomes trapped in the cello and basically reabsorbs into the cigar – this is not optimal…
+What they don’t realize is, this isn’t necessarily a good thing.
+For an aged cigar, this basically tells us you’ve been suffocating your stogie for years!
+As we mentioned, cigars are continuously fermenting; as they ferment, they emit ammonia (walk into a manufacturer’s aging/fermenting room and this will become more than apparent—you may be spinning after a few minutes…) and as you can imagine, ammonia isn’t a desired quality in a healthy cigar.
+Back to the cello—that aged and brown/yellow cellophane wrapper has absorbed quite a bit of ammonia from the cigar (as well as nicotine, oils, and a few other compounds), causing the brownish color.
+As your aging cigar expells ammonia from its fermenting tobacco, it becomes trapped in the cello and basically reabsorbs into the cigar—this is not optimal…

-So, while cello is porous, allowing for humidity to reach your cigars, it is not quite porous enough to allow your cigar to naturally rid itself of the unwanted ammonia.
-Keep cello only in short-term scenarios, it’s nice to have for situations where you’ll be gifting and trading your cigars to prevent damage.
+So, while cello is porous, allowing for humidity to reach your cigars (and conversely, allowing ammonia and excess humidity to escape), it is still an inhibitor for the natural process of ammonia discharge from fermenting tobacco.
+Keep cello only in short-term scenarios—it’s nice to have for situations where you’ll be gifting and trading your cigars to prevent damage.

 Vary your temperature levels